turingschool-examples/futbol/README.md

 A 2-3 sentence summary describing the different approaches your group discussed for project organization and how you collectively made a decision on which to use.

 - Working in large group at the beginning of the project to establish framework
-- Working individually or in Driver-Navigator pairs on individual methods / classes as assigned in Github Projects
+- Working individually or in Driver-Navigator pairs on individual methods / classes    assigned in Github Projects
 - Parallelizing workflow so that tasks are being worked on simultaneously.
 - Pull requests are reviewed by 2 members of the team before being merged.
--

 A 2-3 sentence summary describing your approach to the code design.